Skip to main content

 Methods such as canonical correlation (e.g. Mardia, Kent & Bibby (1979) ), and the important technique of canonical correspondence ( ter Braak (1986) ), take the rather different stance of embedding the environmental data within the biotic analysis, motivated by specific gradient models defining the species-environment relationships.

-§ The ANOSIM tests in the PRIMER package are not now the only possibility; the data will have been transformed to approximate normality so classical multivariate (MANOVA) tests such as Wilks’ L (e.g. Mardia, Kent & Bibby (1979) ) may be valid, but only if the number of variables is small in relation to the number of samples.
+§ The ANOSIM tests in the PRIMER package are not now the only possibility; the data will have been transformed to approximate normality so classical multivariate (MANOVA) tests such as Wilks’ $\Lambda$ (e.g. Mardia, Kent & Bibby (1979) ) may be valid, but only if the number of variables is small in relation to the number of samples.